 Working with non-profits:

-Martyn has two sons, both of whom are on the Autistic Spectrum, and in March 2013 he contacted Mark Lever, CEO of the National Autistic Society, to offer his support.
-That meeting led to an intensive pro-bono project to develop a new strategy, which led on to several other projects including developing an ambitious commercial growth plan and training the business development team in sales and negotiation.
-Word of mouth rapidly spread to many of the other large UK charities.
+Martyn has two sons, both of whom are on the Autistic Spectrum, and in March 2013 he contacted the National Autistic Society, to offer his pro-bono support.
+The success of the strategy project that followed, led to intensive paid engagements with other major charities as word of mouth rapidly spread.

 Since then, Martyn’s non-profit engagements have spanned health, social care, disability, education, animal welfare and international development, for clients including the National Health Service, St John Ambulance, Brooke, Sense, Scouts, Girlguiding, and the British Red Cross.